hyperstack-org/hyperstack/docs/README.md

 ## Roadmap

 We are currently driving towards our 1.0 release.
 Currently we are at 1.0.alpha1.5 release candidate.
-There is a list of 163 open issues including some bugs, many requested enhancements.
-The plan is to triage the issues, and do a weekly release until the issues are closed as deemed not needed for a 1.0 release.
+There is a list of 163 open issues including some bugs, documentation issues and many requested enhancements.
+The plan is to triage the issues and do a weekly release until the issues are closed or deemed not needed for a 1.0 release.

 Please consider contributing by grabbing a "good first issue", or just adding your thoughts, thumbs up, or down on any issues that interest you.